Sergei Yesenin: Life and work

-In January–April 1924, Yesenin was arrested and interrogated four times.
-In February, he entered the Sheremetev hospital, then was moved into the Kremlin clinic in March.
+In January–April 1924 Yesenin was arrested and interrogated four times.
+In February he was admitted to the Sheremetev hospital, then moved into the Kremlin clinic in March.
 Nevertheless, he continued to make public recitals and released several books in the course of the year, including Moskva Kabatskaya.
 In August 1924 Yesenin and fellow poet Ivan Gruzinov published a letter in Pravda, announcing the end of the Imaginists.

+In 1924-1925, Yesenin visited Azerbaijan, and stayed in the village of Mardakan, where he published a collection of poems in the "Krasny Vostok" printing house, and was also published in a local publishing house.
+According to one source it was here, in May 1925, that the poetic “Message to the Evangelist Demyan” was written.
+There is today a street and a museum house in memory of the poet in Mardakan, Azerbaijan.

-In early 1925, Yesenin met and married Sophia Andreyevna Tolstaya (1900–1957), a granddaughter of Leo Tolstoy.
-In May, what proved to be his final large poem Anna Snegina came out.
-During the year, he compiled and edited The Works by Yesenin in three volumes which was published by Gosizdat posthumously.
+In early 1925 Yesenin met and married Countess Sophia Andreyevna Tolstaya (1900–1957), a granddaughter of Leo Tolstoy.
+In May, what proved to be his final large poem, Anna Snegina, came out.
+During that year he compiled and edited The Works of Yesenin in three volumes which was published by Gosizdat posthumously.

 Death

-On 28 December 1925, Yesenin was found dead in his room in the Hotel Angleterre in Leningrad.
-His last poem Goodbye my friend, goodbye (До свиданья, друг мой, до свиданья) according to Wolf Ehrlich was written by him the day before he died.
-Yesenin complained that there was no ink in the room, and he was forced to write with his blood.
+On 28 December 1925, 30-year-old Yesenin was found dead in his room in the Hotel Angleterre in Leningrad.
+According to Wolf Ehrlich, Yesenin's final poem, Goodbye my friend, goodbye (До свиданья, друг мой, до свиданья), was written by him the day before he died.
+Yesenin complained that there was no ink in the room, and he was forced to write with his own blood.

 According to his biographers, the poet was in a state of depression and committed suicide by hanging.
 After the funeral in Leningrad, Yesenin's body was transported by train to Moscow, where a farewell for relatives and friends of the deceased was also arranged.
-He was buried 31 December 1925, in Moscow's Vagankovskoye Cemetery.
+He was buried on 31 December 1925, in Moscow's Vagankovskoye Cemetery.
 His grave is marked by a white marble sculpture.

-There is a theory that Yesenin's death was actually a murder by OGPU agents who staged it to look like suicide.
-The novel Yesenin.
-Story of a Murder by Vitali Bezrukov, is devoted to that version of Yesenin's death.
-In 2005, a TV serial, Sergey Yesenin, based on the novel, was shown on Channel One Russia, with Sergey Bezrukov playing Yesenin.
+There is a theory that Yesenin's death was actually a murder by OGPU agents who had staged it to look like a suicide.
+The novel Yesenin: Story of a Murder by Vitali Bezrukov, is devoted to that version of Yesenin's death.
+In 2005, a TV serial simply titled Yesenin, based on the novel, was shown on Channel One Russia, with Sergey Bezrukov playing Yesenin.
 Facts tending to support the assassination hypothesis were cited by Stanislav Kunyaev and Sergey Kunyaev in the final chapter of their biography of Yesenin.

 Enraged by his death, Mayakovsky composed a poem called To Sergei Yesenin, where the resigned ending of Yesenin's death poem is countered by these verses: "in this life it is not hard to die, / to mold life is more difficult."
 In a later lecture on Yesenin, he said that the revolution demanded "that we glorify life."
-However, Mayakovsky himself would commit suicide in 1930.
+However, Mayakovsky himself would commit suicide on 14 April 1930 at the age of 36.